PUR vs Brita: Which Water Faucet Filter is Better?

 Most users seemed pleased with the taste of the water coming from the Brita filter faucet.
-However, there were a few complaints about the longevity of the device since some people had experienced broken parts within the first year.
-But it seems that Brita offers excellent customer service, replacing the damaged parts quickly.
+However, there were a few complaints about the longevity of the device, since some people had experienced broken parts within the first year.
+But, it seems that Brita offers excellent customer service, replacing the damaged parts quickly.

 Many users commented on the size difference between the Brita and PUR filter faucets.
-The PUR is bulky and takes up more sink space and a lot of people were pleased with the compact size of the Brita filter.
+The PUR is bulky and takes up more sink space, and a lot of people were pleased with the compact size of the Brita filter.
 But another comment we saw repeatedly was that the Brita filter is surprisingly loud, so if you have sleeping children next to the kitchen in the afternoons, it may not be the best choice.

 If you’ve been having a hard time deciding which of these filters to trust for your drinking water, you’re not alone.
 Both are solid units, but the Brita filters are less expensive and easier to find.
 They also tend to hold up better, breaking, and springing leaks less often than the PUR filters.
 Plus, Brita is more likely to replace a broken filter than PUR, so the customer service is better.
-PUR makes the more attractive filter though, and it’s available in more style choices, so if aesthetics is a prime concern, you may choose the PUR.
-For us, the Brita is a better filter that’s more reliable and takes up less sink space.
+PUR makes the more attractive filter though, and it’s available in more style choices, so if aesthetic is a prime concern, you may choose the PUR.
+To us, the Brita is a better filter that’s more reliable and takes up less sink space.